DeNepo/study-lenses/DOCS.md

 ## Server

-This server is relatively simple: [./server/index.js](./server/index.js) launches a basic express server with one handler ([handle-request](./server/handle-request/index.js)).
-All requests to any path and with any method are handled by this function.
+This server is relatively simple: [./server/index.js](./server/index.js) launches an augmented static server.

-## `handle-request`

-By default (without any options or lenses), this is a basic static server.
-All requests are handled as a GET request for the resource stored at the requested url (relative path from working directory).

-Lenses and Options can be written to treat POST request differently from GET requests, can make arbitrary network calls, and have access to the file system.
-More on this later.
+### Default Behavior

+`study`'s default behavior is an augmented static server with special behavior for `index.html`, `readme.md` and `summary.md` files.
+Assuming there are no parameters in the request:

+- A requested will be served with `express.static`
+- A requested directory will pass through these checks:
+  - `summary.md`: if this file exists in relative root, the directory is rendered like a gitbook
+  - `index.html`: if this file exists in relative root, it is served
+  - `readme.md`: inf this file exists in relative root, it is rendered to HTML and served
+  - otherwise, the server falls back to `express.static` behavior for directories

+### Changing Perspective

-If a user has requested any plugins with URL parameters (ie. `/file.js?format&highlight`) then the `resource`, `requestData`, and `responseData` will be processed consecutively by the `format` and the `highlight` Lenses before being appended to the request body and sent.
+If a user has included any URL parameters (ie. `/file.js?format&highlight`) then the indicated options and lenses will be used in order to process the requested resource (directory or file).
+Non-existent options or lenses are ignored.

+This takes place in `/server/changing-perspective`.

 [TOP](#study-lens-docs)